ERGeorgiev/safety-heatmap/docs/discussions/database-item-cell.md

 - H1N - First half of the year, Night reports.
 - H2D - Second half of the year, Day reports.
 - H2N - Second half of the year, Night reports.
+- TimeToLive - When the item expires and will be deleted.

 # Examples